bmaso/osm-games/README.md

 # osm-games

-A demonstration of operation-state modeling (OSM, prononced "awsome").
+A demonstration of operation-state modeling (OSM, pronounced "awesome").
 This repo defines operation-state models of a few popular games: [Connect Four](./connect4), [bowling](./bowling), backgammon (TBD), and spades (a card game, also TBD).
 This repo also demonstrates the tools and techniques for rigorously and unambiguously verifing the expected behavior of a game sequence.
 That is, how to verify a game sequence is provably within the game's rules through the use of